-All media releases must be approved by the General Manager, Communications Corporate Affairs or delegate before being issued.
+All media releases must be approved by the Head of Media (or their delegate) before being issued.
 A media release may not be issued in respect of any market sensitive information unless that information has first been disclosed to the ASX in accordance with this Policy.
 Media releases relating to matters of substantial importance or sensitivity, but which do not involve any matter of market sensitive information, should be reviewed by the Managing Director & Chief Executive Officer and at least one other member of the Market Disclosure Committee before being issued.

-A member of the Market Disclosure Committee will review all other proposed AGL public communications to avoid any unintended breaches of this Policy or inadvertent breach of AGL's continuous disclosure obligations.
+A member of the Market Disclosure Committee (or their delegate) will review all other proposed AGL public communications to avoid any unintended breaches of this Policy or inadvertent breach of AGL's continuous disclosure obligations.